kiran-ganeshan/reading-group/RL/Online RL/TQL.md

 	- Chapters 5.2 - 5.3 on Monte Carlo $Q$ estimation
 - [Medium Series on TQL for Tic Tac Toe](https://medium.com/@carsten.friedrich/part-3-tabular-q-learning-a-tic-tac-toe-player-that-gets-better-and-better-fa4da4b0892a)

+## Use Cases
+TQL can be used to solve MDPs with
+- Discrete and Finite State Spaces
+- Discrete and Finite Action Spaces

 ## Introduction

 If you've read the requirements, you understand how [MDP]s can represent a very general class of tasks; namely, any task where an agent interacts with an environment.
 You also understand how the [[Value Functions | Q Function]] $Q(s, a)$ encodes the expected return when taking an action $a$ in a state $s$.
 We are now ready to formulate our first solution to MDPs with discrete state and action spaces!